This post may contain affiliate links. Read the full disclosure here.

 Why is my plant sticky?

-Xylem fluid isn’t sticky, so if your plant is covered in sticky droplets, that’s not a sign o guttation.
+Xylem fluid isn’t sticky, so if your plant is covered in sticky droplets, that’s not a sign of guttation.

-But if you have philodendron, you may have noticed sticky drops on the stem.
+But if you have philodendron, you may have noticed sticky drops on the stem, leaves, or cataphylls.

 Firstly, you need to check for pests.
 Scale insects in particular produce honeydew, which can cause sticky leaves.